Shingo Kunieda: 2021–2023 Non calendar year Grand Slam and retirement

 In the Tokyo Paralympics, which was held in 2021 due to COVID-19, Kunieda won five matches without dropping a set to win gold in the singles.
 The semifinal win was against defending champion Reid and the final was against Egberink.

 In the US Open Kunieda beat Ratzlaff, Reid and Hewett to win his 25th major singles title.

 In the 2022 Australian Open Kunieda beat Gérard and Egberink to reach the final.
 In the final Kunieda beat Hewett 7–5, 3–6, 6–2.

 In the 2022 French Open Kunieda beat Houdet and Oda to reach the final.
 In the final he beat Fernandez 6–2, 5–7, 7–5.

 In the 2022 Wimbledon Championships Kunieda beat Egberink and defending champion Gérard to reach the final.
 In the final he faced Hewett.
 Kunieda lost the first set 4–6 but won the second set 7–5.
 In the deciding set Kunieda was 2–5 down and Hewett served for the championship four times.
 Despite this Kunieda won the deciding set 7–6 after winning the super tiebreaker 10–5.
 Victory meant that Kunieda had won the non calendar year Grand Slam and career Super Slam in the singles.
 This was his 28th major singles title.
 In the doubles Kunieda and his partner Fernandez beat defending champions Hewett and Reid 6–3, 6–1 in the final to end Hewett and Reid's streak of 10 major titles.

 In the 2022 US Open Kunieda was hoping to win the Grand Slam.
 He beat Gérard, de la Puenta and Miki to reach the final.
 In the final he lost 6–7, 1–6 to Hewett.

 He announced his retirement in January 2023.

 Playing style

 Overwhelming "chair work" is a strength.
 Wheelchair tennis is allowed up to two bounces, but Kunieda hits almost all balls with one bounce.
 For opponents, it is a threat because the time to wait for the ball is halved.
 In 2008 former world No. 3 Michael Jeremias also said, "It's true that he has almighty abilities, but what he excels at is his speed of movement.
 He is outstanding in the current world of wheelchair tennis."
 Service and backhand have also been improved according to the times and injuries.

 Until 2006, he was ranked around 10th in the world, but with the advice of Anne Quinn, a mental trainer he met at the Australian Open, he started saying "I'm the strongest!"
 The face was strengthened and after 10 months he became world rank 1.

-In order to spread sports for people with disabilities and make it a sport that is enjoyable to watch, we are trying to make plays that were not seen in wheelchair tennis, such as strong topspin backhands and aggressive net play, contributed.